itz-me-zappex/flux/README.md

   - Do not use `focus-grab-cursor` config key in such cases, as it becomes useless.
 - Process name mismatch when using info from `--get` option.
 That may happen because process may change its name at runtime.
 For example, in "S.T.A.L.K.E.R." trilogy and its derivatives (e.g. "S.T.A.L.K.E.R.: Anomaly"), process initially starts as `xrEngine.exe`, but after engine initialization step, it changes its name to `X-Ray Primary t`.
 Daemon reads process name and other info once and puts it into associative arrays to reduce CPU usage and improve performance.
 As a result, if daemon detects process during initialization step, it will continue to associate it with this old name.
 However, if daemon becomes restarted with `--hot` option after name has been changed, it will now detect updated name, which will match with what is returned by `--get`.
   - Use regular expressions in `name` (`~=`) config key, e.g. `^('X-RAY Primary t'|'xrEngine.exe'|'AnomalyDX11AVX.'|'XR_3DA.exe')$`.
 You may want to start daemon in verbose mode to find message about mismatch containing process name catched at engine initialization step.
-- Daemon mutes wrong process if there is >=2 processes with the same name.
+- Daemon mutes multiple processes if there is >=2 processes with the same name.
   - That happens in case processes do not report their PIDs, so daemon should guess.
 If you use Pipewire with Wireplumber, you may want to use [this](#alternative-way-to-mute-process-audio-on-unfocus-for-pipewire-with-wireplumber) method.
 Keep in mind, this method does not mute processes in sandboxes with PID namespaces, unlike default one.

 ## Screenshot